tamagui/tamagui/README.md

 yarn add snackui @snackui/static @snackui/babel-plugin
 ```

 From here, you can set it two ways: for extraction to CSS on web, you'll need the Webpack plugin.
-If you don't need that, or are just developing for React Native, then just set up the babel plugin.
+If you don't need that (using a different bundler), or for React Native, then you'll want the babel plugin.

 **Note:** Don't use *both* the Webpack and Babel plugin together as they will conflict.

 We hope to add plugins for rollup, esbuild and others soon as it should be relatively straightforward, PR's are welcome.

-### Babel - Native / Simple extraction (experimental)

-This is useful for Native apps or if you're not using Webpack.

-For a simpler setup you can just add `@snackui/babel-plugin` as a babel plugin to your babel config to get extraction just to StyleSheet.create().
-This isn't as performant as going to CSS, but works with anything that supports babel.

-You can technically just use the babel plugin, but if you want much better flattening and CSS extraction, read on.

 ### Webpack - CSS extraction